hamishdickson/pancake-cigar/README.md

 pancake-cigar
 =============

-An attempt to model something Freeman Dyson said (I've attempted the paper, but I guess it's classified - which is fair enough really, it's to do with shaped nuclear weapons):
+An attempt to model something Freeman Dyson said (I've attempted  to find the paper, but I guess it's classified - which is fair enough really, it's to do with shaped nuclear weapons):

 * if you have a pancake shaped explosion, it will expand out in a cigar shape
 * if you have a cigar shaped explosion, it will expand out in a pancake shape